Publication Ethics

 3.1 Authorship

-All authors must agree to the submission and the order of their names according to their duty.
-They must also agree that the corresponding authors may act on their behalf throughout the editorial board’s quality control process and publication process.
+All authors must agree to the submission and the order of their names according to their contributions.
+They must also agree that the corresponding author may act on their behalf throughout the editorial board’s quality control and publication processes.

 3.2 Originality and Plagiarism

-The manuscripts submitted to the Journal of Arts and Thai Studies must not have been published previously or considered for publication elsewhere.
+Manuscripts submitted to ARTS must not have been published previously or be under consideration for publication elsewhere.
 The author(s) must ensure that they have written entirely original manuscripts.
-In case the author(s) used the work and/or words of other individuals, they must be cited or quoted appropriately.
-Any attempt of plagiarism, data fabrication/falsification, or citation manipulation will result in the rejection of the submitted manuscripts.
-Journal of Arts and Thai Studies reserves the right to use plagiarism detection software to detect plagiarism and screen the submitted manuscripts.
+If the author(s) used the work and/or words of other individuals, these must be properly cited or quoted.
+Any attempt at plagiarism, data fabrication/falsification, or citation manipulation will result in the rejection of the submitted manuscript.
+ARTS reserves the right to use plagiarism detection software to check for plagiarism and screen submitted manuscripts.

 3.3 Human Subjects

-In case the research involves the use of participants/volunteers, the author(s) shall ensure that all the processes were performed in compliance with relevant laws and institutional guidelines.
-The author(s) must include an explanation in the manuscript that any experiments/clinical trials involving human subjects were approved by an ethics committee.
-Authors must state the approval code in the manuscript.
+If the research involves participants/volunteers, the author(s) must ensure that all processes were conducted in compliance with relevant laws and institutional guidelines.
+The author(s) must include an explanation in the manuscript stating that any experiments or clinical trials involving human subjects were approved by an ethics committee, and the approval code must be included in the manuscript.

 3.4 Disclosure and Conflicts of Interest

-All funding sources of research shall be disclosed, and any conflicts of interest must be stated.
-All submissions must include disclosure of any relationship which could be considered a potential conflict of interest.
+All funding sources for the research must be disclosed, and any conflicts of interest must be stated.
+Submissions must include disclosure of any relationships that could be considered a potential conflict of interest.